nswdpc/silverstripe-mailgun-sync/docs/en/100-webhooks.md

 The module supports webhook submission handling in order to gain a record of events sent from your mailing domain.

+In the event that you use the same mailing domain for multiple websites, you can use the webhook filter variable configuration values to *filter out* submissions that do not contain those variables.
+See below for more.

 ## Configuration

 ### webhooks_enabled